SanjanaChoudhury1508/microservices-booking-system/README.md

-# Spring Boot Microservices Booking System
+# Microservices Booking System

-This project demonstrates a microservices architecture using Spring Boot.
+This project demonstrates a microservices architecture built with Spring Boot.

 ## Architecture